-The following is a sample list of the Emergency Action Team's responsibilities.
+The following is a sample list of the Emergency Action Team's responsibilities which should be covered by the EAP and those who will deliver the EAP (lead by the FA &/or EFA).
 Clubs will of course amend this to reflect their own risk assessments and EAP.

-- Creating and maintaining the necessary emergency communication documents - Making sure all FA&/orEFAs understand their responsibilities and are aware of how the club wishes them to behave on match days - Maintaining the accident book and looking after completed accident reports - Distributing the Emergency Communication document to visiting teams - Requesting the same information from visiting teams before playing away matches allocating a room for first aid treatment on match days - Undertaking periodic checks of first aid kits to ensure they are fully stocked & that all contents are within their expiry date - Ensuring sufficient numbers of qualified FA&/orEFAs are on duty on training days, home matches and away matches - Having a timetable making sure that the FA&/orEFA role is always allocated - Defining the roles and responsibilities of the FA&/orEFA and make sure that they have the full support of the club for decisions that they choose to make. - Making sure that all FA&/orEFAs: - have attended a relevant first aid training course - are familiar with the RFL First Aid Standards including Concussion Rules - are familiar with the contents of the first aid kits - have their first aid kit with them at all times that they are acting as a FA&/orEFA and have checked that it is fully stocked - understand what actions need to be completed after an incident has taken place - understand the RFL First Aid Standards with particular emphasis on the Concussion Rules - can administer appropriate treatments to ill or injured casualties both on-pitch and offpitch - understand that they have the authority to stop play if they deem it necessary - wear a tabard to clearly identify themselves as the FA&/orEFA - introduce themselves to visiting teams as the duty FA&/orEFA and make sure that their contact number is entered into the necessary persons phone - have the postcode and directions to the club ground and any other pitches which are used - will provide details of local hospitals and directions if necessary - will provide names and contact details of key club officials if necessary
+- Creating and maintaining the necessary emergency communication documents - Making sure all FA &/or EFAs understand their responsibilities and are aware of how the club wishes them to behave on match days - Maintaining the accident book and looking after completed accident reports - Distributing the Emergency Communication document to visiting teams - Requesting the same information from visiting teams before playing away matches allocating a room for first aid treatment on match days - Undertaking periodic checks of first aid kits to ensure they are fully stocked & that all contents are within their expiry date - Ensuring sufficient numbers of qualified FA &/or EFAs are on duty on training days, home matches and away matches - Having a timetable making sure that the FA &/or EFA role is always allocated - Defining the roles and responsibilities of the FA &/or EFA and make sure that they have the full support of the club for decisions that they choose to make. - Making sure that all FA &/or EFAs: - have attended a relevant first aid training course - are familiar with the RFL First Aid Standards including Concussion Rules - are familiar with the contents of the first aid kits - have their first aid kit with them at all times that they are acting as a FA &/or EFA and have checked that it is fully stocked - understand what actions need to be completed after an incident has taken place - understand the RFL First Aid Standards with particular emphasis on the Concussion Rules - can administer appropriate treatments to ill or injured casualties both on-pitch and offpitch - understand that they have the authority to stop play if they deem it necessary - wear a tabard to clearly identify themselves as the FA &/or EFA - introduce themselves to visiting teams (including Match Officials) as the duty FA &/or EFA and make sure that their contact number is entered into the necessary persons phone - have the postcode and directions to the club ground and any other pitches which are used - will provide details of local hospitals and directions if necessary - will provide names and contact details of key club officials if necessary - will hold the contact details of next of kin, provided and stored in a GDPR compliant manner